signalfx/integrations/newrelic/readme.md

 ### DESCRIPTION

 This document describes SignalFx's integration with [New Relic](https://www.newrelic.com).
 Use this integration to view New Relic metrics in SignalFx.
 With this integration, you can apply SignalFx's analytics to New Relic data, use New Relic data in alerts, and enrich your infrastructure data with data about your New Relic-instrumented applications.

 ### REQUIREMENTS AND DEPENDENCIES

 This integration requires a New Relic account.

 ### INSTALLATION

 You can easily connect your New Relic account to SignalFx from the Integrations page.
 To integrate SignalFx with New Relic, you must be an administrator of your SignalFx organization.

 1. Follow [New Relic's instructions](https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/api-keys) to obtain a REST API key for your account.

 1. Open the SignalFx Integrations page and click on the **New Relic** icon, or click the New Relic link in the left-hand nav bar.

-1. Click the **New Integration** button, and in the new field labelled **API key** enter the API key that you obtained in step 1.
+1. Click the **New Integration** button.
+In the new field labelled **API key** enter the API key that you obtained in step 1, then click **Validate**..

+1. A message appears that says **Validated!**.
+If a different message appears, contact support@signalfx.com for help.

-1. Optionally, select the individual New Relic modules for which you want metrics to appear in SignalFx.
-By default, SignalFx collects data from APM, Mobile, and Servers modules.
+1. Select at least one New Relic module for which you want metrics to appear in SignalFx (APM, Mobile, or Servers).
+You can create sync rules for each of them.

+1. Use typeahead to select at least one app to monitor; you can copy and paste results from the Sample Matches list.
+Click **+** to add each app to the list.
+When you have chosen all the apps you wish to monitor, click **Done**.

+1. (recommended) Select metrics and stats to monitor.
+By default, all are monitored.

+1. (optional) Repeat steps n-n for each module.

 1. Click **Save**.
-A message appears that says **Validated!**.
-If a different message appears, contact support@signalfx.com for help.
+The choices you made for each module are saved as individual sync rules.
+You can later reopen the New Relic integration to add, edit, or delete sync rules.

 Your New Relic account is now connected and ready to use.
 Data from New Relic will arrive at SignalFx within minutes.

 ### USAGE